Dry eye syndrome is more common in women, especially after menopause.

 Prolonged use of electronic devices

 Tears contain many components that prevent infection and help keep the surface of the eye healthy.
-In addition to this, they allow light to enter the eye without distortion: “The problem is that when there are not enough tears, the cornea becomes keratinized and problems arise; this can end with a serious affectation, and even loss of vision can occur, “said the expert.
+In addition to this, they allow light to enter the eye without distortion: “The problem is that when there are not enough tears, the cornea becomes keratinized and problems arise; this can end up with a serious affectation, and can even present vision loss,” the expert said.

 In patients with dry eye, the use of specific medications can increase the amount of tears that human beings secrete, and thus improve the condition in those who suffer from this syndrome.